akashhalder3/gitlabbackup/readme.md

-The warning you see is expected behavior.
-The `gitlab-backup` command only backs up repositories, database contents, and uploads but does **not** include configuration files (`gitlab.rb` and `gitlab-secrets.json`) due to security concerns.

 To create a complete backup, you must manually back up these configuration files.
 Here's how to ensure a complete backup:

 ---